diamondobama/giftcard-service-test-pack/src/docs/devguide/hugo/site/content/testing/test_client.md

     weight: 30
 ---

-The Giftcard Service Interface Test Client is a collection of Postman scripts which are designed to send specific requests to the Giftcard Service Interface server implementation under test.
-The Postman scripts also test the responses received from the server and examine them for expected values.
+The Giftcard Service Interface Test Client is a collection of [Postman](https://www.getpostman.com) scripts which are designed to send specific requests to the Giftcard Service Interface server implementation under test.
+The [Postman](https://www.getpostman.com) scripts also test the responses received from the server and examine them for expected values.
+The [Postman](https://www.getpostman.com) scripts can be downloaded from [Electrum's Git repo](https://github.com/electrumpayments/giftcard-service-test-pack/tree/master/test/postman).

 ## Operation